 Site 1 - Approximately 1km long.
 The character of the road is rural between the existing 30mph speed limit and the A1237.
-The length of road and existing speed surveys indicate there is no real prospect of reduced vehicle speeds being achieved.
+The length of road and existing speed surveys indicate there is no prospect of reduced vehicle speeds being achieved.
 However the start of the village 30mph speed limit is very close to the built up and this could area be extended by 100m which may lead to better compliance at the start of the built up area.

-Site 2 - Partially street lit around the collage area hence this length should be signed as a 30mph or be in the TRO as unrestricted but it isn't and is therefore incorrect.
+Site 2 - Partially street lit around the collage area hence this length should be signed as a 30mph or be in the TRO as unrestricted but it isn't and therefore incorrect.
 The remaining short length of road heading into the village is rural character.
 Taking these in factors and the existing speeds recorded into account it is reasonable to assume there is scope for a reduction in vehicle speeds of a few mph if a 40pmh is introduced from the roundabout to the 30mph and extend the 30mph by 50m from the existing start playground point near а entrance.

-Details of responses from consultation 01 to 21/10/2022: Responses in favour - 6; against - 2.
+Responses in favour -6; against -2.